What is Cybersecurity?

 - Create Strong Passwords

 Would you use a predictable code to lock your luggage or safe?
 Certainly not!
 Why would you do this with a smart home gadget?
 For cybersecurity, the fantastic thing you can do is generate strong passwords for each device.
 Please create a password using random numbers, letters, or special characters, and remember it all with the help of a password manager.
-Use various passwords for individually device or account so that if one of hacked, the others remain secure.
+Use various passwords for individually devices or accounts so that if one of hacked, the others remain secure.
 Password managers are difficult to hack, so do not be concerned.
 Furthermore, the manager monitors how frequently you update your password.

 5. Use complex and strong passwords

-Use complex passwords to secure your data from cyber attacks and other security patterns.
+Use complex passwords to secure your data from cyber-attacks and other security patterns.